homicide-crime-scene-tape-990x358

 University of Maryland Global Campus

-A master of science program in digital forensics and cyber investigation offered by the University of Maryland Global Campus prepares students with knowledge and skills needed for analyzing and mitigating cybercrime.
+A master of science program in digital forensics and cyber investigation offered by the University of Maryland Global Campus prepares students with the knowledge and skills needed to analyze and mitigate cybercrime.
 Students will learn how to determine whether a digital system has been compromised and attacked and will master reliable methods for identifying, preserving, analyzing, and presenting evidence for administrative proceedings and legal prosecution.

-The curriculum of this 36-credit program includes coursework in cyberspace and cybersecurity foundations; digital forensics technology and practices; digital forensic response and analysis; advanced forensics; and a capstone in cybersecurity.
+This 36-credit program includes coursework in cyberspace and cybersecurity foundations, digital forensics technology and practices, digital forensic response and analysis, advanced forensics, and a capstone in cybersecurity.

 The University of Maryland Global Campus also offers a bachelor of science program in investigative forensics which comprises 120 credits and includes courses such as introduction to investigative forensics; criminal procedure and evidence; crime scene investigation; cybercrime and security; medical and legal investigations of death; and principles of digital analysis.